TNR-Business-Solutions/CleanTNRSIte/INSTAGRAM_CONNECTION_GUIDE.md

 - This error has been fixed in the latest update
 - The system now uses only valid Instagram metrics (impressions, reach)
 - If you still see this error, make sure you're using the latest deployed version
+- Make sure you're using the ACTIVE Instagram account (not the inactive one)

+### Problem: Account Verification Needed

+**Solution:**
+1. **Complete Account Verification**
+   - Go to Meta Business Suite → Settings → Security
+   - Complete any pending verification steps
+   - This may require:
+     - Phone number verification
+     - Email verification
+     - ID verification (for business accounts)

+2. **Verify Your Identity**
+   - Follow the verification prompts
+   - This is required for full account access
+   - Verification helps keep your account secure

+3. **After Verification**
+   - Reconnect via OAuth in dashboard
+   - Verify connection status
+   - Test posting to Instagram

 ### Problem: Instagram Account Not Showing in OAuth Success Page